snatchev/IssueTracker/README.md

 * `brew install dotjs`
 * install the browser extension
 * make sure you give chrome self signed SSL from localhost
-* put github.com.js in your ~/.js folder
+* put [github.com.js](https://raw.github.com/snatchev/IssueTracker/master/public/installer/github.com.js) in your ~/.js folder or append it to your existing github.com.js if you have one